List of Supernatural and The Winchesters characters: Belphegor

 In "The Rupture", after the Book of the Damned fails to fix the barrier, Belphegor offers up a solution: Lilith's Crook, a horn created by Lilith to draw the demons and souls of Hell back to her in case they ever fell out of her control.
 While Belphegor and Castiel travel into Hell to get the crook, Sam and Rowena will perform a spell to seal the rupture.
 Though Belphegor claims he only needs Castiel as backup, Castiel remains suspicious of his motives, especially upon discovering that the crook is in a chest sealed in Enochian which only Castiel can read.
 The two are attacked by Ardat who reveals that Belphegor's true motive has always been to take power in Hell for himself and is using the Winchesters and Castiel for that purpose.
 Belphegor kills Ardat and confirms that she was telling the truth, intending to use the crook to draw all of the demons and souls inside of himself to gain unlimited power.
 As Belphegor uses the horn, he is beaten to the ground by Castiel and tries to pretend to be Jack to get Castiel to stop.
 Seeing through the deception, Castiel smites Belphegor without hesitation, killing the demon and destroying the crook but at the cost of burning Jack's body into a charred skeleton.
 After learning of Belphegor's demise, Dean is angry with Castiel as he feels that the demon was a threat they could have dealt with at a later time and Belphegor's demise before they could finish the plan resulted in Rowena having to sacrifice herself to send the remaining souls back to Hell.
 Castiel's actions with Belphegor as well as his hiding Jack's soulless state create a rift between the two for some time.

-Brady

-A demon who possessed one of Sam's friends in his sophomore year.
-Brady continued with his vessel's name to stay undercover but later revealed himself in season 5 episode 20.
-Brady introduced Sam to his girlfriend Jess and killed her later on Azazel's orders.
-He killed Jess the same way Azazel killed Mary Winchester.
-After he gives up Pestilence's location, Sam kills Brady in revenge for Jess' murder with Ruby's demon-killing knife.